 - You can buy all Class H shares from Hong Kong stock exchange.
 Hong Kong is one the financial Chinese centers and it has special status of Special Administrative Region, along with semi-autonomous law, government and it’s own currency – Hongkong Dollars.
 Chinese gave it special rights to conduct international business there and this very rich region has also largest concentration of international companies.
 “Class H” shares are most easy to purchase and there are many brokers offering it.
 It can be quite hard though to trace news from Hong Kong market, with many information available only in Chinese language.
 So the solution would be to buy Hang Seng Index, containing 50 largest HK companies.

 - Hang Seng Index contain 50 largest companies listed in Hong Kong, representing about 58% capitalization of this stock exchange.
 It’s ticker symbol is HSI or HSI 50.
 This means that investing in Hang Seng enables you to buy average performance of this market.
 Because those 50 companies are largest and mature, it means that they are also stable and should yield safe results.
 Investing in Hang Seng will give you access to median of powerful Chinese market without need to check individual stocks.
-You can buy Hang Seng Index online easily at our recommended broker XM.
-Registration is quick and simple and you can start investing in HSI right now.

 Check current offer and start trading with Hang Seng.
 It’s easiest way to buy shares of Chinese companies.
-We recommend it for beginners, and even if you haven’t bought stock indices yet, it’s very easy and it’s good opportunity to start trading in Asian stocks.
+I recommend it for beginners, and even if you haven’t bought stock indices yet, it’s very easy and it’s good opportunity to start trading in Asian stocks.